After offering a selection of diving watches for summer 2018, it was only natural not to abandon dress watches any longer.

 - Waterproof 50 meters

-- Price: from 233 euros (but you have to add VAT) to 379 euros depending on the distributor
+- Price: from 233 euros (but VAT must be added) to 379 euros depending on the distributor

 - Overall a very nice and unpretentious watch